-Dr. Mohamed Aburawi is a Mid-Career MPA candidate at the Harvard Kennedy School, where he is a Center for Public Leadership Fellow and Edward S. Mason Fellow.
+Mohamed Aburawi a surgeon turned health-tech entrepreneur, currently pursuing an MPA at Harvard Kennedy School, where he is a Center for Public Leadership Fellow and Edward S. Mason Fellow.
 He is also an MBA candidate at the MIT Sloan School of Management.
-In 2017 Mohamed founded Speetar, a telehealth platform awarded by Harvard and supported by MIT Sandbox.
-Launched in Libya, Speetar links under-served patients in post-conflict countries to a global pool of cultural and language-matched medical specialists.
+In 2017 Mohamed founded Speetar, an AI-enabled telehealth platform awarded by Harvard and supported by MIT Sandbox Innovation Fund.
+Piloted in Libya and currently being scaled across the Middle East, Africa, and Central Asia, Speetar links under-served patients in low resource settings to a global pool of cultural and language-matched medical specialists.

 Speetar represents a disruptive healthcare model, breaking down economic, social, and geographic barriers that too often limit the options patients have when seeking quality medical care.
 During the coronavirus pandemic, Speetar’s COVID-19 Platform, a newly developed rapid response solution helped triage patients and mitigate resource limitations in war-torn Libya.
 The partnerships built with local health authorities enabled an unprecedented centralization of national data collection & analytics generation.

 Prior to launching Speetar, Mohamed worked at Harvard Medical School’s Center of Engineering in Medicine as a senior researcher where he led the design and development of a novel discarded human kidney reconditioning system, utilizing non-blood based ex-vivo organ perfusion (first in the USA); The cutting edge work he innovated is paving the way for a ground-breaking multi-center clinical trial supported by the New England Organ Bank.